 - The number of cards scoped in the release is indicated by the Card Count displayed for the newly added release.

-- The Progress bar (green band) for the release indicates the release progress, i.e. shows a percentage of cards archived over the total cards scoped, based on card count.
+- The Progress bar (green band) for the release indicates the release progress,which shows a percentage of cards archived over the total cards scoped, based on card count.
 For example, the progress bar in the image below shows 80%.

 - The Release capacity indicator denotes to what extent the release is booked (the green band in the capacity bar) or under-booked (white band in the capacity bar).
 The bar completely in red indicates that the release is overbooked.
-On hovering on the Capacity bar, you can view the capacity booking in percentage. i.e sum of estimates of cards scoped in the release over the capacity entered.
+On hovering on the Capacity bar, you can view the capacity booking in the percentage that is the sum of estimates of cards scoped in the release over the capacity entered.

-5. To re-scope the release, double-click the required release.
-Drag and drop cards or remove cards by clicking the cross mark on a card.
+5. To re-scope the release, double-click it and drag and drop cards to their respective columns.
 To go to the Detail view of the release to add comments or upload, download, or delete attachments, click the More Details link.You can expand or collapse the Release Scope

 and Not in Release